MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 Being new to ETH staking at the time, there was a huge portion of the protocol that was unfamiliar to me.
 In fact, before I fully understood how the ETH staking portion of the codebase worked, I actually stopped trying to find bugs midway into the contest and started looking at Footium instead.

 On hindsight, this was an extremely bad decision.
-The contest ended up having two bugs related to ETH staking (one of which was a [high](https://code4rena.com/reports/2023-04-eigenlayer#h-01-slot-and-block-number-proofs-not-required-for-verification-of-withdrawal-multiple-withdrawals-possible) worth ~$5k), both of which I missed simply because I didn't try.
+The contest ended up having two bugs related to ETH staking (one of which was [a high worth ~$5k](https://code4rena.com/reports/2023-04-eigenlayer#h-01-slot-and-block-number-proofs-not-required-for-verification-of-withdrawal-multiple-withdrawals-possible)), both of which I missed simply because I didn't try.

 What I learnt from this - don't be afraid of complexity and unfamiliar topics, all you have to do is research harder (we're called security _researchers_ for a reason) and pick up the related concepts as best as you can.
 This was the approach [@0xVolodya](https://twitter.com/0xVolodya) had going into the contest, which [worked out extremely well for him](https://0xvolodya.hashnode.dev/how-i-earned-25000-auditing-and-ranked-1-on-60-day-leaderboard#heading-eigenlayerhttpscode4renacomcontests2023-04-eigenlayer-contesttop-12200dollar).

-I would end up finding 2 out of 4 H/M bugs in this contest - one high due to [a misplaced `++i` in a for-loop](https://github.com/code-423n4/2023-04-eigenlayer-findings/issues/119) and another medium which was [a not very impactful DOS vector](https://github.com/code-423n4/2023-04-eigenlayer-findings/issues/122).
+I would end up finding 2 out of 4 bugs in this contest - one high due to [a misplaced `++i` in a for-loop](https://github.com/code-423n4/2023-04-eigenlayer-findings/issues/119) and another medium which was [a not very impactful DOS vector](https://github.com/code-423n4/2023-04-eigenlayer-findings/issues/122).
 Honestly, I don't really understand why the high bug wasn't found by more auditors since it was extremely easy to spot, but I'm not complaining as it resulted in my first four digit payout.

 ## June - The turning point